LNF

 Laser system

-The SPARC_LAB photocathode laser system is based on a Titanium-Sapphire laser at 800 nm of about 150 fs and its harmonics.
-The laser system is synchronized with the RF system and based on the Chirped Pulse Amplification (CPA) of the pulse (the same scheme awarded by the 2018 Nobel prize) with a layout similar to the FLAME laser and a compressed energy of about 50 mJ.
-We split the laser pulses from the oscillator to two CPA systems, one used for the photocathode and one for FEL seeding and diagnostics.
-The photocathode pulses are then up-converted via harmonic generation to the 3rd harmonic at 266 nm, the wavelength required for electron extraction out of copper cathode.
+The SPARC_LAB photocathode laser system is based on a Titanium-Sapphire laser at about 800 nm and its harmonics.
+The laser system is synchronized with the RF system and based on the Chirped Pulse Amplification (CPA) of the pulse (the same scheme awarded by the 2018 Nobel prize) with a layout similar to the FLAME laser.
+In 2023 we refurbished the system with a new laser (CPA from Amplitude, oscillator from Coherent) in the framework of Sabina project to have a compressed energy of about 100 mJ and pulses below 50 fs FWHM.
+We split the IR laser pulses into two branch: one for the photocathode and one for FEL seeding and diagnostics.
+The photocathode pulses are then up-converted via harmonic generation to the 3rd harmonic at 263 nm, the wavelength required for electron extraction.
 We developed a system capable of generating a longitudinal train of pulses used for the Comb Beam, needed in two color FEL or plasma acceleration experiments.
 We use the imaging of an iris to obtain a quasi-flat-top laser profile on the cathode (like the image below).
-A transport line delivers the IR laser from the laser rooms to the FEL and diagnostic (in particular to the Electro-Optic Sampling) along the electron beamline.
-We recently tested nonlinear photoemission with the 2nd harmonic (400 nm) to increase the energy available for pulse shaping and transverse quality.
+A transport line delivers the other IR laser pulse from the laser room to the FEL and diagnostic (in particular to the Electro-Optic Sampling) along the electron beamline.

 UV profile on the cathode

-Laser FWHM pulse length @ oscillator exit (fs) 150
+Laser min IR FWHM pulse length @ compressor exit (fs) 40

-Max laser pulse energy (IR) for the photocathode system (mJ) 50
+Max laser pulse energy in IR (mJ) 100

 Max laser pulse energy in UV (mJ) 1